1 Day of Serendipity in Syracuse at Minareto Siracusa

 Is Syracuse Worth a Stop on Your Sicily Tour?

-I’ve stayed at a few upscale hotels and resorts by this point in my travel adventures, and I can confidently say this hotel takes the cake!
-The surrounding natural beauty is absolutely breathtaking, and the various perspectives provided from the rocky solarium versus gazing out at the Baia delle Latomi make the grounds feel much larger than they are—and that’s without even strolling through the olive tree grove!
+I’ve stayed at a few upscale hotels and resorts by this point in my travel adventures, and I can confidently say this property takes the cake!
+The surrounding natural beauty is absolutely breathtaking, and the various perspectives provided from the rocky solarium versus gazing out at the Baia delle Latomi make the grounds feel much larger than they are—and that’s without strolling through the olive tree grove!